 Rationalism is incompatible with the Christian view of Scripture as authoritative revelation, but the Christian view of Scripture as authoritative revelation is not incompatible with human reason.
 Rejecting rationalism is very different than rejecting the deliverances of reason as in the a priori truths of logic that have bearing upon coming to know the truth amidst mutually exclusive soteriological and theological claims.
 And that is the arena we are concerned with here.

 Therefore I always have an eye out for when the Calvinist will use a critique of rationalism to dismiss the use of reason and logic, let alone our moral intuitions, as given to us by God as made in his image for the proper function of discerning truth from error, including good exegesis and interpretation from bad exegesis and interpretation.
 True, we get our definition of the gospel from the Bible, but why then the different definitions when both Calvinists and non-Calvinists go to the Bible as their authority?
 The different definitions arise because the Bible needs to be interpreted and the interpretive principles employed by the Calvinist are different than those of the non-Calvinist with respect to philosophical reflection and moral intuition.
 The fact of the matter is that there is good exegesis and not so good exegesis, and good exegesis takes on board coherence, consistency and non-contradiction as essential for determining the validity of a proposed interpretation.
 The issue is not whether we go to the Bible or not for our definition of the gospel, the issue is whether or not the hermeneutic with which we do our interpreting deems logical and moral coherence as essential to good exegesis and interpretation.
-The issues is not whether we go to the Bible or reason for our revelation; that is a false dichotomy.
-The issue is whether reason is going a significant role in our hermeneutic.
+The issue is not whether we go to the Bible or reason for our revelation; that is a false dichotomy.
+The issue is whether reason is going to play a significant role in our hermeneutic.

 I submit that the Calvinist will disparage “human reason” to allow him to justify the incoherence in his interpretations as “beyond our comprehension.”
-But he ought not to presuppose that to mere have an exegesis and interpretation of Scripture means that that exegesis and interpretation is correct.
-We would not know his interpretations, or any interpretations, are correct without the use of our reasoning faculties.
+But he ought not to presuppose that to merely provide an exegesis and interpretation of Scripture means that that exegesis and interpretation is correct.
+We would not know whether his interpretations, or any interpretations, are correct without the use of our reasoning faculties.
 He is therefore presuming, probably on the basis that he has done an exegesis of the text – as if doing exegesis doesn’t involve reason – that his exegesis is definitive of the meaning of the text.
 Since the Bible and the Bible alone – not reason – is our sole authority, once the Calvinist has exegeted the text then reason cannot trump that exegesis.
-If he has come to believe that his exegesis holds priority over “reason” or is in no need of philosophical or moral reflection or the application of clear thinking regarding the coherence or incoherence of his interpretations, then there is nothing more we can say.
+If he has come to believe that his exegesis holds priority over “reason” or is beyond philosophical and moral reflection or the application of clear thinking regarding the coherence or incoherence of his interpretations, then there is nothing more we can say.
 We can close up shop and go home, for nothing could ever be resolved.
 Any inconsistency or incoherence in his interpretations can be declared a “mystery” that is beyond our reasoning capacities to understanding.
 But this is question-begging.

 It needs to be firmly stated for the sake of rational assessment and communication that we do know what is true with respect to proposed interpretations of the authoritative Scripture via the use of the canons of reason or laws of logic.
 Gilbert is wrong when he says, “Reason, as any freshman philosopher will tell you, leaves us flailing about in skepticism.
 (Try to prove, for example, that you’re not just a figment of someone else’s imagination, or that your five senses really are reliable.)”
 (25) I cannot address the problems with these statements here.
 But to the point at hand, suffice it to say that we hope that Gilbert will certainly agree that once we have A, and learn that A = B and B = C, then we can know that A = C is a true and valid conclusion.
 We hope he would also agree that A is not non-A. And if he agrees to that law of non-contradiction then he should also agree that he has misinterpreted the Bible when he states the Bible teaches that God has eternally chosen certain individuals to be saved and only those individual can be saved and that God irresistibly works salvation only in those individuals, while also stating that “the blessings of salvation are made free to all by the gospel; that it is the immediate duty of all to accept them by cordial, penitent, and obedient faith; and that nothing prevents the salvation of the greatest sinner on earth, but his own inherent depravity and voluntary rejection of the gospel; which rejection involves him in an aggravated condemnation.”
-Now, we either need Gilbert to decipher the words used here as a Calvinist understands them, or if we just take the worlds at face value for what they plainly say, we are certainly justified in concluding that his soteriology is incoherent and contradictory.
-The question you need to ask yourself is whether or not this incoherence tells us anything with regard to the biblical truth of the Calvinist soteriology?
+Now, we either need Gilbert to decipher the words used here as a Calvinist understands them, or we just take the words at face value for what they plainly say.
+If we do the latter, we are certainly justified in concluding that his soteriology is incoherent and contradictory.
+The question you need to ask yourself is whether or not this incoherence tells us anything with regard to the biblical truth of the Calvinist soteriology.

 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 30.